Great Lakes Stories

 Lake Superior

-The largest, coldest, and deepest of the Great Lakes, Superior retains the most wilderness character.
-Its waters hold native lake trout, coaster brook trout, and some of the most pristine fishing environments in the region.
-The North Shore of Minnesota and Michigan’s Upper Peninsula offer exceptional access.
+Largest, coldest, deepest.
+Retains the most wilderness character.
+Holds native lake trout, coaster brook trout, and pristine fishing environments.
+North Shore of Minnesota and Michigan’s UP offer exceptional access for anglers willing to earn it.

 Lake Michigan